leftlogic/ffconf/src/articles/2019-tickets.md

 [![](/images/articles/2019-ffconf-live.png)](https://2019.ffconf.org)

 When you're on the site you'll notice the heavily affected speaker photos.
-That's entirely on purpose as from our second year {% ffconf %} has been content-first.
+That's entirely on purpose as from our second year FFConf has been content-first.
 The speaker's images get de-fudged as we're closer to the event (or we sell out tickets) - and you'll see the halftone effects that I spent about 3 hours doing _just_ to do 6 photos!

 We hope you enjoy the new site and we hope to find you on the site tomorrow grabbing one of those tickets 💪